BlackSealsnet/set_folder-icon/README.md

 ## Syntax

 `set_folder-icon.cmd *iconpath*,*iconindex*`
-* iconpath is the path to the file.
-It should be the full path or relative path from the folder.
+* **iconpath** is the path to the icon (*.ico, *.dll).
+It should be the full path or relative path from the start folder.
-* iconindex is the number of the
+* **iconindex** is the number of the position if there are several icons in one file.
+It is 0 for a *.ico file.

 ## Examples

 `set_folder-icon.cmd ".\folder.ico,0"`
+* Using an icon in the same network folder.
+* This variant is best when the network share is accessed with different letters or network paths.

 `set_folder-icon.cmd "C:\users\public\folder.ico,0"`
+* Using an icon from a local path.
+* This variant is possible if the icon will be there on every client.
+If not, it will not be showed.